chunyang-w/chunyang-w.github.io/index.md

 ## Research Interests

 - **Machine Learning for Science** I am interested in utilizing machine learning techniques to empower the scientific discovery process, particularly through the use of neural networks to develop surrogate models that accelerate scientific computation.
-- **Computational Methods:** Includes applying Finite Element Methods (FEM) and Finite Difference Methods (FDM) to enhance physical simulations.
+- **Computational Methods:** Includes applying Finite Element Methods (FEM) and Finite Difference Methods (FDM) to carry out physical simulations.

 ## News